 Concurrently with the execution of the Merger Agreement, SNII entered into Subscription Agreements (the "Initial Subscription Agreements") with certain investors (together, the "Initial PIPE Investors"), pursuant to which the Initial PIPE Investors agreed to subscribe for and purchase, and SNII agreed to issue and sell to the Initial PIPE Investors, an aggregate of 10,251,000 shares of Common Stock at a price of \$10.00 per share, for aggregate gross proceeds of \$102.5 Million (the "Initial PIPE Financing").
-On December 23, 2021, SNII entered into Subscription Agreements (the "Subsequent Subscription Agreements", and together with the Initial Subscription Agreements, the "Subscription Agreements") with two "accredited investors" (as such term is defined in Rule 501 of Regulation D) (the "Subsequent PIPE Investors", and together with the Subsequent PIPE Investors agreed to subscribe for and purchase, and SNII agreed to issue and sell to the Subsequent PIPE Investors agreed to subscribe for and purchase, and SNII agreed to issue and sell to the Subsequent PIPE Investors, an aggregate of \$10.25 per share, for aggregate gross proceeds of \$45.0 Million (the "Subsequent PIPE Financing, and together with the Initial PIPE Financing, the "PIPE Financing").
+On December 23, 2021, SNII entered into Subscription Agreements (the "Subsequent Subscription Agreements") and together with the Initial Subscription Agreements, the "Subscription Agreements") with two "accredited investors" (as such term is defined in Rule 501 of Regulation D) (the "Subsequent PIPE Investors", and together with the Initial PIPE Investors, the "PIPE Investors, the "PIPE Investors, an aggregate of 4,390,244 shares of Common Stock at a price of \$10.25 per share, for aggregate gross proceeds of \$45.0 Million (the "Subsequent PIPE Financing", and together with the Initial PIPE Financing, the "PIPE Financing").
 Pursuant to the Subscription Agreements, Rigetti agreed to provide the PIPE Investors with certain registration rights with respect to the shares purchased as part of the PIPE Financing.
 The PIPE Financing was consummated immediately prior to the Merger.